siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

 1. Provide a way for the UI to be aware of and therefore manage the number of blocks in the planner buffer
 1. Offer a protocol that will work from a variety of transports including USB serial, TCP/IP, and direct file reads (SD cards)
 1. Find the balance between minimizing communications overhead and providing human readable (debuggable) and easily parsable data structures
-1. Take advantage of full duplex communications (i.e. avoid half duplex solutions)
+1. Take advantage of full duplex communications (i.e. avoid half duplex solutions) (Edit: wireless? many transport layers are half-duplex).
-1. Structure the solution such that it works naturally with REST principles
+1. Structure the solution such that it works naturally within [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) constraints (excluding code-on-demand)
+1. Always maintain control of the machine while streaming. _halt_ & _feedhold_

 ##Design (solution domain)